"When Lamphere begins singing, everyone becomes very aware that this is not some non-chalant thing. It's an event!"

 Hitting All the Right Notes

-CHICAGO, December 05, 2016 - During his brief amateur boxing career, that included a memorable fight against the eventual champion of the lightweight division in the Chicago Golden Gloves, many thought that Frank Lamphere (LAM-fear) hit like a heavyweight.
+CHICAGO, December 05, 2017 - During his brief amateur boxing career, that included a memorable fight against the eventual champion of the lightweight division in the Chicago Golden Gloves, many said that Frank Lamphere (LAM-fear) hit more like a heavyweight.

 Today, with the "Sweet Science" an old but pleasant memory, Lamphere is a professional singer in the highly specialized genre known as traditional pop (Sinatra, Bennett, Dino, Crosby).
 Vast portions of his performances and repertoire are presented in big band and straight ahead jazz and Lamphere is proudly considered a vocal "heavyweight”.